 Art is a universal language that communicates ideas, emotions, and stories without uttering a single word.
 Yet, when it comes to articulating our impressions, interpretations, or feelings about an artwork, we often find ourselves at a loss for words.

-But fear not because describing art doesn’t need to be a daunting task.
+But fear not because describing art doesn’t need to be daunting.
 Equipping ourselves with a handful of simple expressions can go a long way in facilitating our art discussions.

 Whether you are an English learner, an aspiring art critic, or just a casual museum-goer, these 25 general English expressions are designed to help you confidently express your observations about different aspects of art.